Flea Infestation On Dog? Here's What To Do

 There are certain ingredients you can put into your dog’s food that are known to repel fleas.
-Although these won’t help control the flea infestation front on, it will keep your pal comfortable while you do the rest!
+Although these won’t help destroy a flea infestation, it will keep your furry pal be more comfortable while you do the rest!

 The first is brewer’s yeast.
 You can add some, in powder form, to your dog’s food – it’s more effective if you mix it with some garlic.
-(Please note that if you have cats in your home too, that garlic is toxic for cats, so don’t do the same for them).
+(Please note: If you have cats in your home too, that garlic is toxic for cats, so don’t do the same for them).

 The second is citrus.
 You can squeeze some fresh lemon or orange onto your dog’s coat, and into their bowl, to discourage fleas from approaching your pet.
 And don’t worry, it’s completely safe for dogs to lick or eat these fruits if they actually like the taste…

-Besides bathing your dog, you should also invest in a flea comb.
+Flea infestation on dog?
+Besides bathing your dog in a flea repellant shampoo, you should also invest in a flea comb.
 They’re specially designed to remove fleas from the skin and fur immediately, so it’s a quick and easy way to remove the pesky bugs.
-After each stroke of the comb, rinse it in hot soapy water, to kill the fleas and get them off the comb, and to avoid putting the flea back into your dog’s fur.
+After each stroke of the comb, rinse it in hot soapy water, to get them off the comb, and to avoid putting the flea back into your dog’s fur.